Kunal926/Predicting-Smart-Grid-Energy-Loads-Using-Fuzzy-Systems/README.md

 * Implementation of the core Fuzzy Inference System for prediction.
 * Definition of fuzzy sets and rules for energy consumption drivers.
 * Evaluation module to test prediction accuracy (e.g., using MAE, RMSE, MAPE).
-* [Optional: Add other features like visualization, comparison with other models, etc.]

 ## Technology Stack